Billaferd/QuantumNexus/Players/Deck Creation Guide.md

 Duplicates,As printed on card,All card types

-​Part II: The Strategic Foundation \- Mastering Your Missions
+​Part II: The Strategic Foundation - Mastering Your Missions

 ​While the 200 RP budget dictates the physical substance of a deck, the Mission Cards dictate its soul.
 The single most important decision an architect makes is the selection of their Mission package.
 These cards, set aside and visible from the start of the game, are not mere side-quests; they are the constitution of your deck, the strategic DNA from which all other choices flow.
-They establish your resource engine, define the very pool of cards you are legally allowed to play, and signpost your overarching path to victory.
+They establish your dynamic runtime mana sinks, define the very pool of cards you are legally allowed to play, and signpost your overarching path to victory.

 ​2.1 The "Mission First" Philosophy: Your Strategic DNA

 ​The rules of Quantum Nexus inherently guide the architect toward a "top-down" design philosophy.
 At the beginning of game setup, before any other actions, players separate their chosen Mission Cards from their main deck and place them in the Mission Card Area.
 This simple act has profound implications for the building process.
-These Missions determine two critical factors for the rest of the game: the base Command Points a player will generate each round, and the Domain Point (DP) legality for every other card in their deck.
+These Missions determine two critical factors for the rest of the game: the Domain Point (DP) legality for every other card in their deck, and the massive runtime Command Point (CP) costs required to unlock their game-ending Theater abilities.

 ​This means a player must choose their high-level strategy—embodied by their Missions—before they can select their tactical tools.
 Attempting to build a deck from the "bottom-up" by first picking powerful units and then trying to find Missions to support them is a path fraught with peril, often leading to an illegal or strategically incoherent deck.

 ​Consider a player who is impressed by the powerful 9 RP Leader The Forge-Star.
 This unit requires 4 Technology DP to be included in a deck.
 To make this single card legal, the player is now forced to construct a Mission package that provides at least 4 Technology DP.
 There are very few single Missions that provide this, such as Singularity Engine or Orbital Annihilation Protocol, which both possess 4 Tech DP and 4 Total DP.
 To meet the requirement of having exactly 6 Total DP, the player must now find two more Mission cards from other domains that provide the remaining 2 DP, such as the 1 DP Hedge Magic and the 1 DP Minor Glitch.

 ​The consequence of this is that the initial desire to include one powerful unit has dictated the entire architecture of the deck.
-The player is now locked into a strategy that is heavily focused on the Technology domain, with a specific emphasis on Assets due to Singularity Engine's passive ability ("Your Assets have \+2 Defense").
+The player is now locked into a strategy that is heavily focused on the Technology domain, with a specific emphasis on Assets due to Singularity Engine's passive ability ("Your Assets have +2 Defense").
 The architect must therefore begin by asking, "What is the overarching strategy I want to execute?" and then select a Mission package that enables that vision.
 The Missions, in turn, provide a constrained yet synergistic pool of Play Cards from which to build the army.

 ​2.2 The Six-Point Mandate: Crafting Your Domain Profile